 Homeopathy treats the person as a whole.
-The homeopathic medicines are selected after a full individualizing examination and case-analysis which includes the medical history of the patient, physical and mental constitution etc. A miasmatic tendency (predisposition/susceptibility) is often taken into account for the treatment of chronic conditions.
+The homeopathic medicine for warts are selected after a full individualizing examination and case-analysis which includes the medical history of the patient, physical and mental constitution etc. A miasmatic tendency (predisposition/susceptibility) is often taken into account for the treatment of chronic conditions.
 The homeopathic remedies for warts given below indicate the therapeutic affinity but this is not a complete and definitive guide to the treatment of this condition.

 Antimonium crudum (Ant-c.): Warts that are hard and smooth and often appear in groups.
 Irritability and a thickly coated white tongue also suggest the need for this remedy.
 The person may also have various digestive complaints.

 Calcarea carbonica (Calc.): Warts on the neck that are round, hard, and solitary.
 Indicated in fleshy people with clammy hands and feet.

 Causticum (Caust.): Useful for old, large warts on the face especially on the nose, under the fingernails, or warts on fingertips that bleed easily.
 The warts also tend to be hard, inflamed, and painful and sit on whitish-yellow, dirty looking skin.
 People who benefit from this remedy tend to fear that something awful will happen and feel intensely sympathetic about the hardship of others.